 Students will read more challenging books and be expected to identify key elements of plot, setting, and character development.
 The school year ends with students performing an annual favorite, The Missing Parts of Speech play.
 Students will be expected to do more independent reading and research and to be able to answer more challenging comprehension questions that require inference and critical thinking.

 The Language Arts encompasses reading, writing, and oral language, but teachers recognize that learners progress in acquiring language mastery at their own pace.
 First grade utilizes scaled reading groups and differentiated language activities to reach each child in his or her individual ability level.
 Opportunities for growth in language proficiency include phonics-based reading resources and modeled writing using appropriate children’s literature books.
-Reading units with recognized authors such as Jan Brett, culminate in students writing their own illustrated, published book.
+Reading units with recognized authors such as Mercer Mayer, culminate in students writing their own illustrated journals.
 Reading and writing skill development takes place through practice in spelling, letter formation, and writing complete sentences.

-Students’ concept of community expands as they compare the characteristics of cities and rural settings.
-A field trip to the National Building Museum provides a hands-on experience in creating a working urban environment.
+Students’ concept of community grows as they learn about the people who live and work around us.
+A field trip to the local Fire Station provides a first-hand experience in the value of being an active and responsible participant in our community.
 Basic geography studies involve familiarity with the globe, identification of continents, and knowing how to find the United States.
-First graders begin to develop a sense of history as they explore the world of the Pilgrims and Native Americans.
-Cooperation between groups is a focus of the annual Pilgrim Feast in which students take on the roles of participants in the first Thanksgiving.
+First graders begin to develop a sense of history as they explore the differences between past and present.

 Learning the language of mathematics is a focus of first grade math studies.
 Students begin to read and write number sentences and discover the inverse relationship between addition and subtraction.
-Practical math topics include the value of money, distance and volume measurement, learning to tell time, calculating elapsed time and using a calendar.
+Practical math topics include time, measurement, using a calendar, and place value.
 The concept of 100 as well as word and vertical math problems of increasing complexity are included in the math curriculum as our students makes strides in numeric comprehension and computational ability.

 The properties and characteristics of objects in nature are organizing concepts of first grade science.
 With a combination of curriculum from the science carts and teacher-created units, students experiment with classifying objects and identifying them according to their properties.
 Students examine geological objects such as rocks, soil, wood and seashells as well as living organisms such as plants and guppies.
 The role of habitat and the purpose of the life cycle are taught in the living organisms unit.